ConalG/Phorest_TechTest_slotMachine/README.md

 - Automated tests
 - The path to your solution, please share with us your solution on Github with the history of your steps.
+## About Project

+I have chosen to complete solution 1 of this technical challenge.
+The user starts the game with 100 credits.
+Each spin costs 10 credits, these get added to the jackpot before each spin has started.
+After the spin has complete the result of the game is displayed on the display screen above the slots.
+The user has the ability display their current credits and current jackpot at any time with the labelled buttons.
+If the jackpot is won, it gets automatically added to the user’s credits.
+Once the user has run out of credits, they will be unable to play and a no credit warning will be displayed.
+The user can at any time add 100 credits to the machine if they wish to do so.
+Once finished playing the user can pay-out all their credits from the machine.

 ### Built With